 We have flown many flights with Wizz Air.
 All our flights have been operated without any problems.
 No delay or flight cancellations have occurred.
-In short term, everything has went safely and smoothly.
+In short term, everything has gone safely and smoothly.

 Flights from Turku to Gdansk and Back

 Once, we flow a short flight from Turku, Finland to Gdansk, Poland.
 The route took a little more than 1 hour.

-Turku Airport is a small airport and our flight was the only one departing flight that time.
+Turku Airport is a small airport and our flight was the only one departing flight at that time.
 We had made check-in online (at the airport it would cost) and everything at the airport went smoothly.
 We were offered a free check-in for our cabin luggage because the flight was almost fully booked.
 Unfortunately, a customer before us was not that lucky and he had to pay an expensive price for his overweight luggage.
 So be careful not to take too heavy luggage with.

 Our Wizz Air Rating

 Our flights were operated with Airbus A320 and A321 fleets.
 Planes seemed to be new and in really good condition.
 There was not much space inside the cabin but no one expects low-cost airlines to have spacious cabins.
 Wizz Air's Airbus fleet is comfortable to fly with.